andreanovoa/real-time-bias-aware-DA/tutorials/README.md

 5. Access the tutorials folder and launch the jupyter notebooks:
    ```
    cd tutorials
-   jupyter notebook
+   jupyter lab
    ```

 ****
-*The tutorials are brand new - please don't hesitate to submit issues or pull requests!*
+*The tutorials are brand new - don't hesitate to submit issues or pull requests!*

 ***
 ## Where to start?